 - HostelWorld – #1 hostel search website to find accommodation while backpacking Colombia.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site for accommodation.
-Hostels, hotels, and other unique accommodation in Colombia with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Colombia.
+Find hostels, hotels, and other unique accommodations in Colombia with advanced filtering and millions of reviews

 There you have it, the ultimate Colombia backpacking guide.
 We hope you have found all the information you need for backpacking around Colombia.